,

 Novamont – On the 20th of June 2019 at 11.30, a Novamont employee called me in panic and asked me to come immediately and present the results of the first EU flagship project “First to Run” at 14.00 in front of all the institutional stakeholders, BBI JU, European Parliament and European Commission because their presenter cancelled at the last minute.
 I said “yes, of course I will help Novamont”.
 That day, I avoided a public humiliation to Novamont and BBI JU.
 The same employee who called me that day voted a boycott against me?
 Seriously?
 What a disgrace!

-I wrote to Ms Catia Bastioli and asked her what her position is on this kind of discriminatory practices.
-Catia Bastioli was named Person of the Year 2017.
+Novamont – I wrote to Ms Catia Bastioli (CEO Novamont) and asked her what her position is on this kind of discriminatory practices?
+She told me that she was going to look into it but never came back with an explanation afterwards.
+I feels hard because I named Catia Bastioli Person of the Year 2017.

-Total Corbion – The Total CEO, Patrick Pouyanné, claims to put human rights in the centre of his corporate policies.
-This may be his intentions in Africa; but what about in Europe?
-Is it a common practice to boycott European journalists?
+Total Corbion – Total CEO, Patrick Pouyanné, claims to put human rights in the centre of his corporate policies.
+This may be his intentions in Africa; but what about Europe?
+Is it a common practice to boycott and blacklist European citizens?

 Tetra Pak – How did Tetra Pak ended up on this list?
 Probably, the most unwise corporate move in the history of bioplastics.
 I used to think Tetra Pak was a responsible corporate citizen.
 I think this person didn’t realise what he or she was doing.

 Bio-Based Industry Consortium BIC – BIC was not represented in that meeting; however they have stopped answering my questions and replying to my emails since that period.
-Freedom of information, anybody heard of this before?
+Freedom of information, anybody heard of this?
 I think, these trade bodies should remain neutral and professional when representing an EU industry.

 Why?